yanyan666666/Miniproject1-RimpalYan/GitTutorialPart2.md

 ![Status Screenshot.](image/StatusImage.png)

+Detailed description of the command `git status` can be found [here](https://git-scm.com/docs/git-status).

 ### 12. Master Branch / Main Branch

 _A branch in Git is simply a lightweight movable pointer to one of the commits.
 The default branch name in Git is master (now, "main"